slegetank/ResignXcode/README.md

 # ResignXcode<a id="sec-1" name="sec-1"></a>

-This little script's purpose is just for resign Xcode with a self-signed certificate.
+This little script's purpose is resign Xcode with a self-signed certificate.
-From Xcode8, apple just stops the use of plugins to give programmers more security.
+From Xcode8, apple stops the support of third-party plugins to give programmers more security.
 This is really inconvenience for me.
-Everytime Xcode updates, I have to resign Xcode mannually to continue use so much good plugins[(Manual From XVim)](https://github.com/XVimProject/XVim/blob/master/INSTALL_Xcode8.md).
-So, this weapon is born.
+Everytime Xcode updates, I have to resign Xcode mannually to continue the use of XVim[(Manual From XVim)](https://github.com/XVimProject/XVim/blob/master/INSTALL_Xcode8.md).
+So, before the widely use of Xcode officially extensions, I'll have to use this to help me.

 # Use<a id="sec-2" name="sec-2"></a>